ThomasMcDonald/JosephMark-Project/README.md

 Clone this repo

-install all required dependencies
+Install all required dependencies
 ```
 npm install
 ```
-Start VUEjs
+Navigate to the root directory and start VUEjs
 ```
 npm run dev
 ```
-Navigate to server folder
+Navigate to server folder under the root directory and start server
 ```
 node server.js
 ```